OceanOutcomes/ocean-outcomes/news/_posts/2017-8-7-unagi-seafood-festival-japan.md

 ---
 In Japan, August 6th—traditionally considered the hottest day of the year—marks the end of special festival called “*Doyo no Ushi no Hi*” or Midsummer Days of the Ox.
 During this festival, Japanese people eat huge quantities of “unagi” to counteract the summer heat.

-###Festivals such as this are one reason a whopping <a href="https://www.theatlantic.com/science/archive/2016/01/unagi-endangered-eel-japan/423675/" target="blank">70% of freshwater eels produced worldwide are consumed in Japan</a>.
+###<a href="https://www.theatlantic.com/science/archive/2016/01/unagi-endangered-eel-japan/423675/" target="blank">Festivals such as this are one reason a whopping 70% of freshwater eels produced worldwide are consumed in Japan</a>.

 An especially loved food item is “*kabayaki*” or glazed grilled eel.
 Stalls and markets all over Japan make a brisk business in the selling of this tasty treat.